kateek5417/sep10-freedom-project/blog/entry04.md

 Another skill that I used was my skill of embracing failure because the process of tinkering naturally involves a lot of trial and error.
 As I tinkered, I experimented with the animation codes, testing what I could so and what I couldn't do.
 As I was still learning how to use the tool, I would type the wrong code in wrong locations or I would forget and combine different classes into one.

+## What's next?
+After testing and choosing the tool that I will use in my project I will then start to plan how to implement animate.css into my project to really make it pop.

 [Previous](entry03.md) | [Next](entry05.md)

 [Home](../README.md)